Robert Prescott: Military career

+Administrative career and death

 Prescott then served in the West Indies and became Governor of Martinique in 1794.

-In 1796, he became governor-in-chief of The Canadas, New Brunswick, and Nova Scotia, as well as commander of British forces in North America.
+In 1796, he became governor-in-chief of the Canadas, New Brunswick and Nova Scotia, as well as Commander-in-Chief, North America.
 In his new position, he pursued a programme of improvements to military fortifications and infrastructure, which he found to be dilapidated and unsuitable for defense against external enemies, but was hampered by financial constraints.
-An attempt by the British authorities to use forced labour for a road improvement scheme in Lower Canada led to widespread rioting, and the resulting unstable political situation in the colonies over the winter of 1796–97 created what historian F. Murray Greenwood characterizes as a "garrison mentality" amongst the English elite.
+An attempt by colonial officials in Lower Canada to use corvée labour for a road improvement scheme led to widespread rioting, and the resulting unstable political situation in Canada over the winter of 1796–97 created what historian F. Murray Greenwood characterizes as a "garrison mentality" amongst Anglo-Canadian elites.

-The possibility of an insurrection amongst the French-Canadian population, which greatly outnumbered the English, alarmed Prescott considerably.
-In an October 1796 letter to the British Home Secretary William Cavendish-Bentinck, 3rd Duke of Portland, he wrote that "His Majesty's English subjects here compared to the [French-Canadians] are not in a greater proportion as Seventy to Two Thousand."
-This thinking was encouraged by leading Anglo-Canadian elites such as Chief Justice William Osgoode and Attorney General Jonathan Sewell, who promoted the idea that the unrest was a Franco-American plot to overthrow British rule in Canada.
-Prescott cracked down against perceived insurrectionists, leading to the trial and execution of the Quebec City merchant David McLane, who was an American citizen.
-Going further, he banned the immigration of Catholic priests from France, and engaged in strict surveillance of the Roman Catholic Church, also arguing that the government should take over the estates held by the Sulpician order.
+The possibility of an insurrection by French Canadians, which greatly outnumbered Anglo-Canadians, alarmed Prescott considerably.
+In an October 1796 letter to Home Secretary Lord Portland, he wrote that "His Majesty's English subjects here compared to the [French Canadians] are not in a greater proportion as Seventy to Two Thousand."
+Leading Anglo-Canadian elites such as Chief Justice William Osgoode and Attorney General Jonathan Sewell believed the riots over the road scheme were orchestrated by French ambassador to the U.S. Michel Ange Bernard Mangourit, and "Prescott spent an uneasy winter fearing that the prevalence of secret meetings and inflammatory proclamations presaged a seditious conspiracy".

+In an atmosphere of panic and conspiracy, Prescott cracked down against perceived insurrectionists, resulting in the trial and execution of American merchant David McLane as a French spy.
+He also banned the immigration of Catholic priests from France, and placed the Catholic Church in Canada under strict surveillance, arguing that the colonial government should confiscate the estates held by the Sulpician order.
 However, his reluctance to directly violate the rights of Catholics led to conflict with the Anglican Bishop of Quebec, Jacob Mountain, who singlemindedly pursued Anglican supremacy over the Catholic Church.